bannsec/stegoVeritas/README.md

 optional arguments:
-  -h, --help            show this help message and exit -outDir dir           Directory to place output in.
-Defaults to ./results -meta                 Check file for metadata information -imageTransform       Perform various image transformations on the input
+  -h, --help            show this help message and exit -out dir              Directory to place output in.
+Defaults to ./results -debug                Enable debugging logging.

+image options:
+  -meta                 Check file for metadata information -imageTransform       Perform various image transformations on the input
                         image and save them to the output directory